msuppo/GettingCleaningData2015-CourseProject/README.md

 ## Basic Assumption
-The R code in run_analysis.R proceeds under the assumption that the zip file available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and extracted into a folder called "data" in the R Working Directory:
+The R code in run_analysis.R proceeds under the assumption that the zip file available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and extracted into a folder called "data" in the R Working Directory.
+So

 R_Working_Directory/data/UCI HAR Dataset/ ...